Projects

 Aotearoa Urban Planning Toolkit

-The Aotearoa Urban Planning Toolkit was created in collaboration with the Imagining Decolonised Cities Team, Jershon Elkington, Rebecca Kiddle and the Royal Society of New Zealand Te Apārangi Marsden Fund.
+In collaboration with the Imagining Decolonised Cities Team, Jershon Elkington, Rebecca Kiddle and the Royal Society of New Zealand Te Apārangi Marsden Fund.

 He Haerenga ki te Maunga